Franz Benque: Biography

-Son of a professor, Benque was born in Ludwigslust, nowadays, a city located in the Ludwigslust-Parchim district in Mecklenburg-Vorpommern, northern (Germany).
+Son of a professor, Benque was born in Ludwigslust, nowadays, a city located in the Ludwigslust-Parchim district in Mecklenburg-Vorpommern, (northern Germany).
 He received lessons of photography from C.C.
 Hersen before moving to the then Austrian city of Trieste in 1864, where he opened a studio in partnership with the Italian watchmaker Guglielmo Sebastianutti (1825–1881), marrying Sebastianutti' stepdaughter, Isabella, in 1868.

 Despite being recognized by the local press and specialized organizations, receiving – among other things – a silver medal in the World Fair of Paris in 1867, Benque returned to (Germany) in 1869 and opened a studio with his cousin Conrad Kindermann in Hamburg.

 One year later, in 1870, immigrated with his family to Brazil.
 With Alberto Henschel (1827–1882), a German from Berlin that migrated to Brazil in 1866, owner of the company Photographia Allemã (German Photography) with studios in Bahia and Pernambuco, Benque established the partnership Henschel & Benque Photographia Allemã that would become one of the most renowned Brazilian photography houses in that time.

-In 1878 Benque returned to Trieste and continued to work with Sebastianutti.
-In 1903, he moved to the Austrian city of Villach, where he died in 1921.
+In 1878 Benque returned to Trieste, Italy and continued to work with Mr. Sebastianutti.
+In 1903, he moved to the Austrian city of Villach, where he later died, in 1921.